top of page

 Facebook marketing is the practice of promoting or selling a business’s goods or services using the social media platform.
 No fewer than seven million businesses market on Facebook, with a global presence that puts it in league with the Googles and Apples of this world.

 Facebook offers both paid and organic opportunities to put your business in front of new audiences.
-For example, you can choose to create a business page where you can engage followers and/or leverage Facebook Ads to drive more immediate attention to your content
+For example, you can choose to create a business page where you can engage followers and/or leverage Facebook Ads to drive more immediate attention to your content.

 Why market on Facebook?

-It shouldn’t come as a surprise that many businesses market on Facebook given the platform’s eye-popping numbers.
-Of the nearly 8 billion people in the world, nearly 2 billion use Facebook daily and another billion use it at least once a month.
+It shouldn’t come as a surprise that many businesses market on Facebook, given the platform’s eye-popping numbers.
+Of the nearly 8 billion people in the world, nearly 2 billion use Facebook daily, and another billion use it at least once a month.

 With all respect to Twitter, Elon Musk's latest experiment has a tenth of the active users boasted by Mark Zuckerberg’s.
 Add another 2 billion monthly active users (and rising) of Instagram, as well as the messaging powerhouse that is WhatsApp—the platform lords over an empire of astounding size.
 The average U.S. user spends 33 minutes a day on Facebook (indicating high engagement) and it's the most-used platforms for customer service

-Among all social-media users worldwide, some 70% use Facebook’s platform: Among Europeans, two-thirds use the platform.
+Among all social-media users worldwide, 70% use Facebook’s platform: Among Europeans, two-thirds use the platform.
 In Latin America, three-quarters use it.
 And in North America, more than 80% are active on the platform.

 On top of potential numbers, one of the reasons many marketers turn to Facebook is because the platform provides a variety of tools and robust analytics that allow you to build highly targeted campaigns.
 Facebook Ads, for example, can be used to target new audiences based on demographics, interests and more.
 They can also be used to retarget existing contacts or build lookalike audiences, both across Facebook and Instagram.
 Facebook can also be used as part of local marketing efforts and a more global approach.

-How to set up a Facebook marketing strategy
+How to set up a Facebook marketing strategy in 8 steps

 01. Make a Facebook business page